 Initialize the project and zone of Google Compute Engine.
-(You should create the project in the Google Cloud Console before running the command, we have already done this) Zoning specifies the region in which the instance will be created, usually a location close to the service area.
-See https://cloud.google.com/compute/docs/regions-zones/ for more information about zone.
+(You should create the project in the Google Cloud Console before running the command, we have already done this) Zoning specifies the region where AWS will create the instance, usually close to the service area.
+See https://cloud.google.com/compute/docs/regions-zones/ for more information about the zone.

-Download the Eclipse installer file from http://www.eclipse.org.
-Unzip and run the Eclipse installer named eclipse-inst in the generated directory and install Eclipse for Java EE Developers from the list of programs.
+Download the Eclipse installation file from http://www.eclipse.org.
+Unzip the downloaded file and run the eclipse-inst in the generated directory.
+Install Eclipse for Java EE Developers from the list of programs.

 Download the latest binary file from https://git-scm.com and unzip it.
-Unzip and move the generated directory to the appropriate location and add the path to the Git bin directory to your PATH environment variable.
+Move the generated directory to the appropriate location and add the path to the Git bin directory to your PATH environment variable.

-When the build is complete, a subfolder with the same name as the artifactId value is created.
-Since you gave the artifactId value to guestbook, a guestbook subfolder is created.
-Go to the guestbook folder and run the following command.
+When the build is complete, mvn creates a subfolder with the same name as the artifactId value.
+Since the artifactId value is a guestbook, Maven creates the guestbook subfolder.

-If you see "Dev App Server is now running", visit http://localhost:8080 in your web browser and test.
-When the test is finished, press Ctrl + C to exit.
+When you can see "Dev App Server is now running," visit http://localhost:8080 to test.
+For finishing the test, press Ctrl + C in the command prompt.

-To deploy the app to the server, run mvn appengine:deploy.C:\ Command Prompt
+Deploy the app to the server with the following command:C:\ Command Prompt

-The reason for the error is that it was requested before the datastore index was created.
-The data store index takes a few minutes to be created.
-The error that occurred because there is no index can be checked in the log of Google's cloud console log as follows.
+The reason for the error is that it was requested before Datastore created the index.
+You can confirm this error in the Log of the Google cloud console as follows.

 Create a Git repository